sandewt/mod_readingbar/README.md

 This module (partially) uses the Bootstrap progress bar features.
 Bootstrap is natively integrated into Joomla.

-You can override these properties in the custom.css:
+You can override these properties in the custom.css template file:

 E.g. `height: 4px` becomes `height: 6px`.